ucd-soc2/ucd-soc2.github.io/content/vacancies/_index.md

 ---
 title: "Vacancies & Collaboration Opportunities"
 description: "Join SOC2 Lab - Current opportunities for collaboration and partnerships"

+showRelatedContent: false
 ---

 ## Current Openings

+{{< alert "circle-info" >}}
-We currently do not have any open positions for PhD students, postdocs, or research staff at SOC2 Lab.
+We currently do not have any open positions for PhD students, postdocs at the moment.
+{{< /alert >}}

 ## Collaboration & Partnership Opportunities

-While we don't have formal vacancies at the moment, **we are always open to exciting collaborations and partnerships**!
-We actively welcome:
+we are always open to exciting collaborations and partnerships!

 ### 🤝 Research Collaborations